At PensionBee, we’ve been investigating the ‘pension gap’ between men and women since 2016.

 The pension pay gap measures the difference in pension pot size between men and women.

-Our own research based on PensionBee customer data, published in our UK Pension Landscape report, shows that women have, on average, over £8,000 less in their pension pots than men - a gap of 36%.
+Our own recent analysis based on PensionBee customer data, shows that women have, on average, over £9,000 less in their pension pots than men - a gap of 40%.